arcmags/ramroot/NOTES.rst

   some reason I have failed to determine after literally days of toil, initializing the zram device fails on some machines every time the boot timer is allowed to expire and succeeds every time a key is pressed before the timer expires.
-It appears to have something to do with the timer expiring yet there is absolutely no logical reason this should matter.
-WTF?
-I may remove the visual countdown prompt as it seems to be the only solution at this point...
+It appears that adding some extra sleep pauses has fixed this issue.
+Still testing...

 .. _ash: https://linux.die.net/man/1/ash